ns1/cert-manager-webhook-ns1/README.md

 ## Installation

 1. Install the chart with helm

-Note: on kubernetes v17, the `extension-apiserver-authentication-reader` role has the needed permissions out of the box.
-On earlier versions, the role may not have sufficient permissions to manage `configmaps`.
-Before installing this chart, view/edit the role and verify/ensure that the role has `get`, `list`, and `watch` verbs set on the `configmaps` resource.

 We have a [helm repo](https://ns1.github.io/cert-manager-webhook-ns1/) set up, so you can use that, or you can install directly from source: